 What is SEER and HSPF?

-SEER is an efficiency guideline for ACs, and the higher the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+SEER is an efficiency guideline for air conditioners, and the bigger the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not crazy however, and the efficiency varies depending on the model.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the system is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the AC you choose.
+You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the model you choose.
 The largest difference between them is that heat pumps can also add warmth to your home while an AC can't.

 Does climate matter for heat pumps?